- Prevent Strategy

 The curriculum includes opportunities to discuss feelings and emotions, and helps our children to think about their own personal safety and their rights as individuals to be kept safe from harm.
 We teach our children about the uses and misuses of drugs, at an age appropriate time and level.
 Our sex and relationships programme teaches our children about keeping themselves safe from harm, at an age appropriate level.
 We also have clear guidance to help children to use the internet safely.

 Our policies and agreed practises for safeguarding practices and safety, behaviour management, attendance and looked after children all comply with the recommendations for safeguarding children at school.
-We have a trained and designated member of staff who takes the lead on safeguarding concerns – this is Mr. Cates - and a deputy who is Miss Saville.
-There is also a designated governor with responsibility for safeguarding practices at the school – this is Mr. J Mitchell.
-In addition we have policies to manage allegations against staff, whistleblowing and the use of physical intervention.
+In addition we have policies that outline how we respond to cases of allegations against staff, whistle-blowing and the use of physical intervention.

 Our staff recruitment policies and practices are rigorous and comply with safe recruitment and selection requirements.
 We always pursue identity checks and qualification checks and we take up and scrutinise written references before employment.
 We require evidence of enhanced Disclosure and Barring Search (DBS) clearance before employing any staff, in addition to pursuing List 99 checks.